Meet the Team Making Connections

 Brett is a Birthright Israel Fellow and has worked extensively with Jewish youth and professionals at congregations and organizations throughout the country, sharing his passions for youth programming, leadership and team development, Jewish service learning, educational technology and mission-driven communications strategy.
 Brett was a CJP Teaching and Technology Fellow, in addition to being a reader, pilot facilitator and Fellow for Moving Traditions’ Campaign For Jewish Boys and Shevet Achim: The Brotherhood program.
 Brett holds a Certificate in Informal Jewish Education, Youth Leadership and Camping from Hebrew College.
 A lifelong camper at heart, Brett has spent his summers at URJ 6 Points Sci-Tech Academy, URJ Eisner Camp, Camp Bauercrest, NFTY in Israel, Brandeis University and with the JCC Maccabi Games.

-Sarah Wood, Office and Database Manager:
+Sarah Wood, Operations Manager:

 Sarah joined JTI at the beginning of 2015, after working for nearly a decade in two different non-profit youth development organizations: a community center in Beacon Hill and an outdoor and adventure education organization in the hills of Western Massachusetts.
 She holds a BA in Journalism, an MA in Recreation Administration and has a professional passion for making things “work better and be more fun.”